Papiermark: Coins

 During this period, many provinces and cities also had their own corresponding coin and note issues, referred to as Notgeld currency.
 This came about often due to a shortage of exchangeable tender in one region or another during the war and hyperinflation periods.
-Some of the most memorable of these to be issued during this period came from Westphalia and featured the highest face value denominations on a coin ever, eventually reaching 1,000,000,000,000ℳ.
+Some of the most memorable of these to be issued during this period came from Westphalia and featured the highest face value denominations on a coin ever, eventually reaching 1-billion-ℳ︁.

-Banknotes

 First World War issues

-In 1914, the State Loan Office began issuing paper money known as Darlehnskassenscheine (loan fund notes).
+In 1914, the State Loan Office began issuing paper money known as Darlehnskassenschein (loan fund notes).
 These circulated alongside the issues of the Reichsbank.
-Most were 1ℳ and 2ℳ notes but there were also 5ℳ, 20ℳ, 50ℳ and 100ℳ notes.
+Most were 1ℳ︁ and 2ℳ︁ notes but there were also 5ℳ︁, 20ℳ︁, 50ℳ︁ and 100ℳ︁ notes.

-Post War issues
+Post-war issues

-The victor nations in World War I decided to assess Germany for their costs of conducting the war against Germany.
-With no means of paying in gold or currency backed by reserves, Germany ran the presses, causing the value of the Mark to collapse.